-Certain proceeds of Sales tax revenue bonds, as well as certain resources set aside for their repayment, are classified as restricted assets on the balance sheet because their use is limited by applicable bond covenants.
+Certain proceeds of long-term debt, as well as certain resources set aside for their repayment, are classified as restricted assets on the balance sheet because their use is limited by applicable debt covenants.
 The "interest and sinking fund" account is used to segregate resources accumulated for debt service payments over the next twelve months.
 The "reserve fund" account is used to report resources set aside to make up potential future deficiencies in the interest and sinking fund.